Pineapple Jalapeño Salsa Recipe

 A four cup measuring cup full of diced pineapple.

-4. Serve.
-Serve the salsa as a dip for chips, or add to tacos, bowls, salad, burritos, etc.
+Serve.
+Serve the salsa as a dip for chips, or add to tacos, bowls, salads, burritos, fish, or chicken.

 Storing – Pineapple Salsa should be stored in the refrigerator until ready to serve.
 It’s best the first day but will still be good for up to three days (if it lasts that long).
 You may need to strain some of the juice off after a day or so.

-Closeup of a bowl of pineapple salsa, with blue chips.
+A bowl of pineapple salsa, with blue chips inside.

 Kitchen Tools Used: (affiliate links)